 4.3 Change in Sub-processors.

-CB Insights may remove, replace, and appoint new Sub-processors in its discretion upon ten (10) days written notice, which notice may be provided through CB Insights' updating its Sub-processor List at https://legal.cbinsights.com/.
-Customer may object in writing to the appointment of a new Sub-processor on grounds of data protection within ten (10) days of CB Insights' notice of such appointment, otherwise the appointment shall be deemed accepted by Customer.
+CB Insights may remove, replace, and appoint new Sub-processors in its discretion and will use commercially reasonable efforts to provide Controller with fourteen (14) days advance written notice, which notice may be provided through CB Insights' updating its Sub-processor List at https://legal.cbinsights.com/.
+Customer may object in writing to the appointment of a new Sub-processor on grounds of data protection within fourteen (14) days of CB Insights' notice of such appointment, otherwise the appointment shall be deemed accepted by Customer.
 Any objection by Customer to the appointment of a Sub-processor shall be made in good faith and supported by reasonable information.
-Upon Customer making such an objection, CB Insights and Customer shall negotiate in good faith to reach a mutually agreeable resolution within thirty (30)

-days of CB Insights' receipt of Customer's objection.
-If a resolution cannot be reached within thirty (30) days of CB Insights' receipt of Customer's objection, either Party may terminate the affected portion of the Services without further liability upon reasonable written notice.
+Upon Customer making such an objection, CB Insights and Customer shall negotiate in good faith to reach a mutually agreeable resolution within thirty (30) days of CB Insights' receipt of Customer's objection.
+If a resolution cannot be reached within thirty (30) days of CB Insights' receipt of customer's objection.
+If a resolution of the Services without further liability upon reasonable written notice.